Sean Shibe

-Sean Shibe (/shO:n 'shi:b@/ shawn-_-SHEE-bə; born 1992) is a classical and electric guitarist from Edinburgh, Scotland, UK.
-He is of English and Japanese ancestry.
-He studied at the Royal Conservatoire of Scotland (and was the youngest student to enter the then Royal Scottish Academy of Music and Drama) and with Italian guitarist Paolo Pegoraro.
+Sean Shibe (/shO:n 'shi:b@/ shawn-_-SHEE-bə; born 1992) is a classical and electric guitarist from Edinburgh, Scotland, of English and Japanese parentage.
+He studied at the Royal Conservatoire of Scotland (and was the youngest student to enter the then Royal Scottish Academy of Music and Drama) and to study with Italian guitarist Paolo Pegoraro.
 His debut album was described as "not just great guitar playing... the best [the jury] had ever heard" by BBC Music Magazine, and "the best solo guitar disc I've heard" by The Arts Desk.

 Shibe also plays electric guitar, as on his 2018 album softLOUD, on which he performs Steve Reich's Electric Counterpoint, as well as electric guitar arrangements of works by David Lang and Julia Wolfe.
 Sean Shibe also performs Georges Lentz's epic, hour-long Ingwe for solo electric guitar.

 Shibe also plays renaissance lute, performing 16th Century French repertoire at Baroque at the Edge, LSO St Luke's.

 Early life

-Shibe was born in Edinburgh, Scotland in 1992.
-His mother is from Japan.
+Shibe was born in Edinburgh, Scotland, in 1992 to English and Japanese parents.
 He attended the City of Edinburgh Music School, as the only guitar student, until he was 14.
 He then moved to Aberdeen City Music School to study with Allan Neave before leaving at 16 to begin the Bachelor of Music course at the then Royal Scottish Academy of Music and Drama.
 He graduated in 2012 with first class honours.